andreasfloros/Draw2D-Reimplementation/doc/Symbol Interfaces.md

 # Issie Interfaces

-The following functions are provided in Symbol forinterfacing with Issie:
+The following functions are provided in Symbol for interfacing with Issie:
 ```
 // extracts a component with a specific Id from the Model
 extractComponent (symModel: Model) (sId:CommonTypes.ComponentId) : CommonTypes.Component